Skip to main content

 Find your deadline to appeal

-If the deadline falls on a weekend or a holiday, you have until the next weekday that isn't a weekend or a holiday to submit your appeal.
+If the deadline falls on a weekend or a holiday, you have until the next weekday, that isn't a weekend or a holiday, to submit your appeal.

-Remember that it is your duty A legal obligation to do something to keep DHS informed of your address if you move and appeal the decision.
+Remember that it is your duty A legal obligation to do something to keep IDHS informed of your address if you move and appeal the decision.
 It is also your responsibility to check your mail every day.
-If DHS has proof that they mailed a notice to you and you did not receive it because you did not check your mail, then you could lose your right to appeal.
+If IDHS has proof that they mailed a notice to you and you did not receive it because you did not check your mail, then you could lose your right to appeal.

 File a Notice of Appeal